🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What data sources do inflation prediction markets use for resolution?

-US-denominated markets reference Bureau of Labor Statistics (BLS) official CPI/PCE figures.
-UK-based markets reference ONS (Office for National Statistics) releases.
+US-listed markets reference Bureau of Labor Statistics (BLS) official CPI/PCE figures.
+UK-based markets rely on ONS (Office for National Statistics) publications.

 Are there single-month CPI markets?

-Absolutely — PolyGram offers granular monthly contracts (e.g., "Will April 2026 CPI exceed 0.4% MoM?") alongside broader annual and trend-based contracts.
+Absolutely — PolyGram offers contracts tied to individual CPI release dates (such as "Will April 2026 CPI exceed 0.4% MoM?") alongside longer-term trajectory contracts.

 How does inflation affect other prediction markets?

-Inflation surprises to the upside typically pressures Fed rate contracts (reducing cut probability), equity valuations (compressing multiples), and supports precious metals.
-Recognising these linkages unlocks multi-market arbitrage possibilities.
+Inflation surprises to the upside typically pressure Fed rate markets (reducing cut probability), depress equity valuations (compressing multiples), and boost precious metals.
+Recognising these interconnections unlocks arbitrage and hedging strategies across multiple contract types.

 Sarah Whitfield